SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The classical radiation friction force acting on an ultra-relativistic electron has been derived in [Landau1947]_.
-The equation of momentum evolution implemented in PIC codes is composed of both the classical Lorentz force :math:`F_L` and the radiation friction term :math:`F_{rad}` so that:
+The classical radiation friction force acting on an ultra-relativistic electron has been derived by [Landau1947]_.
+The equation of momentum evolution implemented in
+PIC codes is composed of both the classical Lorentz force :math:`F_L` and the radiation friction term :math:`F_{rad}` so that: